 Values and practices contribute just as much to global imbalances as material disparities do.
 The science journals that publish the research, which populates our strange map aren’t neutral: engagement with them is characterized by several levels of uneven participation.

 A study of four high impact journals in the management social sciences found that they attracted authors from many countries worldwide but their empirical sites of investigation were significantly located in Europe and North America.
-This suggests that The open access movement needs to broaden its focus from access to knowledge to full participation local researchers will use their scarce financial and technical resources to get published in high impact, supposedly international journals.
+This suggests that local researchers will use their scarce financial and technical resources to get published in high impact, supposedly international journals.

 Given the overall constrained research environments in which researchers operate, these resources are lost to local research needs and may in effect subsidize the research of the global north.
 At the same time, relatively well-resourced researchers from the global north undertake research in developing countries and publish in those same journals.